davidthoms/.github/README.md

 In order for your applicaiton to be successful you will requires 2 x Coffee Cloud team members to Review and Sign off your request.

-All activities and bookskeeping will be transparent and made public for community.
+All activities and bookskeeping will be transparent and made public for community review.